 Magic is rare in Thule.
 Most ordinary people go their entire lives without encountering a magic item or seeing a spell being cast.
 Of course, it is different for PCs.

 There are five sources of magical power.

-1. Animism, calling on the power of totems and spirits, as practised by druids and barbarians and some bards.
+1. Animism, calling on the power of totems and spirits, as practised by druids, rangers, barbarians and some bards.